 My girls couldn’t understand why I was so upset.
-Their normally “together” mom was unraveling at the seams over a parakeet, and honestly, I couldn’t understand it myself.
+I was unraveling at the seams over a parakeet, and honestly, I couldn’t comprehend it myself.

 I mean.
 My GOD, I love my pets, but I wasn’t this upset over the death of our beloved 14-year-old goldfish, Lucy.

-Even though I was bereaved, I continued with the Minimalist challenge, faithfully getting rid of or donating the number of items required each day, then heading to Goodwill each Sunday to give away the goods I had accumulated by the end of the week.
+Despite our loss, I continued with the Minimalist challenge, getting rid of or donating the amount of items necessary each day, then going to Goodwill each Sunday to give away the items I had accumulated at the end of the week.

-I had told Mike I had no idea how I was going to locate 31 items to give away on the 31st, and he joked about how would I find 29?
-Where would I find 30?
-Somehow I never fixated on those numbers, always focusing on 31 items on the 31st.
+I had told Mike I didn’t know how I was going to find 31 items to give away on the 31st, and he joked about how I’d find 29?
+Where would I look for 30?
+I never fixated on those numbers, instead focused on 31 items on the 31st.

 I’ve been checking in on my fellow writing friends here and there over the last few months.
 Because I sort of told them they needed write for others during the pandemic, I’ve made it my mission to support my writer friends.
 I have made it my passion to encourage my writer friends because I sort of told them that they needed to write during the pandemic.